barak-b-starkware/binchus-project/docs/source/api.rst

     .. method:: serialize(self)

         Serializes the thought in the following way: user_id -> 8 bytes, timestamp -> 8 bytes, length in bytes of the thought -> 4 bytes, thought -> number of required bytes.

+    .. method:: deserialize(self)

+        Deserializes the thought that given in bytes in the same way as it serializes it.